Plasma polymerization

 Plasma polymerization (or glow discharge polymerization) uses plasma sources to generate a gas discharge that provides energy to activate or fragment gaseous or liquid monomer, often containing a vinyl group, in order to initiate polymerization.
 Polymers formed from this technique are generally highly branched and highly cross-linked, and adhere to solid surfaces well.
 The biggest advantage to this process is that polymers can be directly attached to a desired surface while the chains are growing, which reduces steps necessary for other coating processes such as grafting.
-This is very useful for pinhole-free coatings of 100 picometers to 1 micrometre thickness with solvent insoluble polymers.
+This is very useful for pinhole-free coatings of 100 picometers to 1-micrometer thickness with solvent insoluble polymers.

 Introduction

 In as early as the 1870s "polymers" formed by this process were known, but these polymers were initially thought of as undesirable byproducts associated with electric discharge, with little attention being given to their properties.
 It was not until the 1960s that the properties of these polymers were found to be useful.
 It was found that flawless thin polymeric coatings could be formed on metals, although for very thin films (<10nm) this has recently been shown to be an oversimplification.
 By selecting the monomer type and the energy density per monomer, known as the Yasuda parameter, the chemical composition and structure of the resulting thin film can be varied with a wide range.
 These films are usually inert, adhesive, and have low dielectric constants.
-Some common monomers polymerized by this method include styrene, ethylene, methacrylate and pyridine, just to name a few.
+Some common monomers polymerized by this method include styrene, ethylene, methacrylate, and pyridine, just to name a few.
 The 1970s brought about many advances in plasma polymerization, including the polymerization of many different types of monomers.
 The mechanisms of deposition however were largely ignored until more recently.
 Since this time most attention devoted to plasma polymerization has been in the fields of coatings, but since it is difficult to control polymer structure, it has limited applications.

 Basic operating mechanism

 Glow discharge

-Plasma consists of a mixture of electrons, ions, radicals, neutrals and photons.
+Plasma consists of a mixture of electrons, ions, radicals, neutrals, and photons.
 Some of these species are in local thermodynamic equilibrium, while others are not.
-Even for simple gases like argon this mixture can be complex.
+Even for simple gases like argon, this mixture can be complex.
 For plasmas of organic monomers, the complexity can rapidly increase as some components of the plasma fragment, while others interact and form larger species.
 Glow discharge is a technique in polymerization which forms free electrons which gain energy from an electric field, and then lose energy through collisions with neutral molecules in the gas phase.
-This leads to many chemically reactive species, which then lead to a plasma polymerization reaction.
-The electric discharge process for plasma polymerization is the "low-temperature plasma" method, because higher temperatures cause degradation.
+This leads to many chemically reactive species, which then leads to a plasma polymerization reaction.
+The electric discharge process for plasma polymerization is the "low-temperature plasma" method because higher temperatures cause degradation.
 These plasmas are formed by a direct current, alternating current or radio frequency generator.